 - Preheat oven to broil, then place beans on a large baking sheet and drizzle them with 2 tbsp olive oil.
-Broil beans for 10-20 minutes, or until they're cooked to your liking.
+Broil beans for 15-20 minutes, or until they can easily be pierced with a fork.

-- Meanwhile, cook the bacon in a large skillet over medium heat.
-Once bacon is cooked, use a slotted spoon to remove bacon, then add 1 tbsp olive oil, garlic and tomatoes and reduce heat to a simmer.
-Cook tomatoes on low until they are soft, then add bacon back into the skillet and stir to combine.
+- Meanwhile, cook the bacon in a large skillet over medium heat for 3-5 minutes.
+Use a slotted spoon to remove bacon.
+Reduce the heat to medium-low, then add the remaining olive oil, garlic and tomatoes to the skillet and cook until the tomatoes are soft, approximately 2-3 minutes.
+Add bacon back into the skillet, then remove it from the heat.

 - Once the green beans are cooked, transfer them to a platter or large bowl and pour tomato-bacon mixture and the oil/juices over top of the green beans.
 Sprinkle with cheese and enjoy!